forget me nots

 From the kitchen, I would pass into the inner sanctuary—the dining room and living room.
 It was here that I learned and practiced reverence.

 The dining room was first.
-On the round central table and the long, beautifully carved cabinet, elaborate dried flower arrangements and sweeping peacock feathers mingled in a large pewter tankard, beautifully engraved with flowers—the only piece that Grandma was able to purchase when my grandparents attended the auction of the belongings of the town doctor, the previous owner of the home.
+On the round central table and the long, beautifully carved cabinet, elaborate dried flower arrangements and sweeping peacock feathers mingled in a large pewter tankard, intricately engraved with flowers—the only piece that Grandma was able to purchase when my grandparents attended the auction of the belongings of the town doctor, the previous owner of the home.
 Beside the tankard, the peacock feathers nearly tickling his ears, posed a silk-pantalooned Puss in Boots, his brown leather boots buckled beautifully and his white fur exquisite.
-An antique organ covered in old sheet music and Victorian greeting cards depicting children at play filled the wall adjoined the kitchen.
+An antique organ covered in old sheet music and Victorian greeting cards depicting children at play filled the wall adjoining the kitchen.
 Above it hung a large, framed photo of my mother when she was eight or nine with gloriously long hair, hanging glossy and golden against her white dress.
 Against the far wall, under the front windows, were piled stacks of antique children’s books.

 In the living room, an elegant pink satin Victorian sofa.
 A deep, snow-white polar bear rug in front of the red-brick open fireplace.
 A baby grand, open and inviting, silver music boxes and antique dolls gathered in profusion beneath it.
 Between two sets of shelves hid pocket doors that could close the living room and dining room off.
 On the shelves, behind their beautiful cut glass doors, were figures of children—playing dancing, reading.
 A lamp with beaded tassels, delicious to finger.